sahitya-chandra/pg_ai_query/docs/src/faq.md

 ### What PostgreSQL versions are supported?

-PostgreSQL 12 and later are supported.
-We recommend PostgreSQL 14 or later for the best experience.
+PostgreSQL 14 and later are supported.

 ### Do I need to install anything besides PostgreSQL?